The Lego Movie (franchise): The Lego Movie 2 Videogame (2019)

 Based on The Lego Movie 2: The Second Part, the next videogame in the series was announced on November 27, 2018, and was released in North America on February 26, 2019, for the PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows; on March 14, 2019, it was released on macOS.

 Attractions

+The Lego Movie: 4D – A New Adventure (2016)

 On December 16, 2015, a promo video for a new 4D film at Legoland Florida based on The Lego Movie called The Lego Movie: 4D – A New Adventure was posted onto Lego's YouTube channel.
 The short subject premiered at Legoland Florida on January 29, 2016, before being rolled out to all other Legoland Parks and Legoland Discovery Centers later that year.
 It sees many of the original cast returning including Elizabeth Banks as Lucy "Wyldstyle", Nick Offerman as MetalBeard, Alison Brie as Princess Unikitty and Charlie Day as Benny while Emmet is voiced by A.J.
-Locascio (due to Chris Pratt being unavailable at the time).
+LoCascio (due to Chris Pratt being unavailable at the time).
 The ride introduces a new character, Risky Business (voiced by Patton Oswalt), who is Lord Business' older brother.